moinmairaj/UFO-SMASH/README.md

 UFO SMASH

 UFO SMASH is an exciting and addictive arcade game developed using Python and the Pygame library.
-In this action-packed game, you control a UFO and your objective is to smash as many enemy UFOs as possible while avoiding collisions and surviving as long as you can.
+In this action-packed game, you control a UFO and your objective is to smash as many enemy UFOs as possible while preventing enemy UFOs to collide with the boundary.

 Features